NYIT Locker Policy

 Locker rentals can be reserved for the full academic year or per semester.
 Rental fees are:

-- $25 for the academic school year (September – May, 1 Week after finals)
+- $25 for the academic school year (September – May; one week after finals)

-- $15 for Spring semester (January – May, 1 week after finals)
+- $15 for Spring semester (January – May; one week after finals)

 The use of the NYIT lockers is a privilege.
 Students must abide by the rules stated below during their rental period.